TomaIjatomi/youtube/episodes/002-five-defence-patterns/README.md

                                 writes: clean_content                 writes: summary
 ```

-The architectural guarantee is structural, not behavioural: the reasoner's prompt template only interpolates `{clean_content}` from session state, so raw HTML cannot reach its LLM context.
+The architectural guarantee is structural, not behavioural: the reasoner's prompt template only reads `{clean_content}` from session state, so raw HTML cannot reach its context.
 See it yourself in Phoenix — click the `reasoner` span and inspect the actual Gemini request.

 ### Tab 2 — Pattern 3: Output Validation Pipeline